By Wool E. Critter, BCA ambassador

 In New Zealand, when sheep need rescuing, it’s like a five-alarm fire and helicopters and local sheepherders immediately mobilize to save their primary assets: sheep.

 Snowraking is basically like search-and-rescue for livestock and has created the potential for a new use for avalanche airbags.
 After a snowstorm, ranchers head out into likely spots to find sheep.
 When they can see the snow ripple with movement from a group of sheep, they trudge up through the snow in single file, “raking” the snow with rakes and broomsticks until they find their flock.
 But because sheep tend to cluster together, they usually only find a few at a time.
 Once found, getting them down out of avalanche terrain can be dangerous.

-Snowraking first caught our attention with this local One News story in 2015.
+Snowraking first caught our attention with this local One News story several years ago.

 One News’ Donna-Marie Lever interviews former Federated Farmers Vice-President, Donald Aubrey, on the rescue of 2,000 merino sheep at the Ben McLeod Station that had drifted back uphill on the night of the winter blizzard.

 On the South Island of New Zealand, snow is serious business.
 There’s the skiing, of course, and Kiwi ski culture has a long and storied history, from the “club fields” and their “nutcrackers” (rope tows known to raunch unsuspecting visitors) to some of the best terrain anywhere in the Southern Hemi.
 But there’s more to snow culture than just the skiing.